Tuesday, December 16, 2008

 A few short years ago the campus of Notre Dame was blessed by the presence of the likes of Maurice Stovall, Jeff Samardzija, and Rhema McKnight, forming WWR (Weis Wide Receivers) 1.0 .
 My fellow followers of football under the watch of Touchdown Jesus, a new core of receivers has shown its face on Notre Dame's campus and in my eyes looks to be even better than the aforementioned names.
 That's right, Duval Kamara, Michael Floyd, and Golden Tate will not only equal what Stovall, Shark and McKnight offered, they will be better.

-f wide outs has to be for opposing defenses can't be fun to think about.
+How scary this young group of wide outs has to be for opposing defenses can't be fun to think about.
 We saw flashes in the pan of what Kamara can do in a jump ball situation against a cornerback in the endzone, with notable catches against Navy last year and Michigan this past week.
 Need someone to go to in one-on-one coverage?
 Kamara is amongst the best in the business in the college today, as a sophomore.

 What Jeff Samardzija was able to do in a Notre Dame uniform is unbelievable considering how unknown he was a very short time before bringing on his stardom.
 Samardzija is the kind of receiver I expect to see Michael Floyd be one day.
-As a freshman Floyd was shown the awareness and leaping ability you expect to see from
+As a freshman Floyd was shown the awareness and leaping ability you expect to see from a veteran, not a player who has now seen the field in only two career college football games.

 Michael Floyd already does many things very well but has time to get even that much better.
 Floyd has shown his ability to go up for a jump ball much like Kamara is able to do, but he also shows the ability to run away from defensive backs just like we saw from Samardzija.
 Already seeing valuable playing time as a freshman, expect Floyd to turn into amongst the best wide outs in the nation before his tenure under the Golden Dome is complete.

-8 has to be none other than Golden Tate.
+The biggest play maker of the youthful group so-far in 2008 has to be none other than Golden Tate.
 Whether it has been a late fourth quarter drive where the Irish face an obvious passing down while needing a first down, or in a surprise deep fly route, Golden Tate has continued to impress early in 2008.

-st season he seemed like he was plenty capable of running a fly route but what scared me was how he struggled in getting open if he wasn't trying to run right by a defender.
+When Tate came onto the scene against Purdue last season he seemed like he was plenty capable of running a fly route but what scared me was how he struggled in getting open if he wasn't trying to run right by a defender.
 It is safe to say that Tate has figured out how to go about doing just that.

 Whether it was being a key cog in two fourth quarter drives against San Diego State or the receiver of the third touchdown in the win against Michigan, Tate has turned the corner.
 Not only has he improved in his ability to run routes, he has become the best route runner on this Notre Dame team.
 He has caught on very quickly, learning proper separation techniques that are even more key because of his lack of height compared to others.